luxonis/depthai-docs-website/FAQ.md

 It's a matter of minutes to be up and running with the power of Spatial AI, on the platform of your choice.
 Below is DepthAI running on my Mac.

 [![Spatial AI](https://img.youtube.com/vi/SWDQekolM8o/0.jpg)](https://www.youtube.com/watch?v=SWDQekolM8o "DepthAI on Mac")

+(Click on the imageabove to pull up the YouTube video.)

 The command to get the above output is `python3 test.py -s metaout previewout depth_sipp -ff -bb`.